scifiuiguy/ModernBlog/Pipeline/site/src/content/blog/blog_post_3.md

 Lots of pros in XR have been dreaming that a brain interface will magically give us 1,000 wpm typing or let us Doc-Oc a dozen robot arms at once.
 No. I built Lexting a few years ago (a volumetric 3D text system) - I’m obsessed with fast interaction throughput in XR.
 We are human-type creatures, we have limits.

-**The dirty secret no one pitching a neural game controller to investors wants to admit?**
+**The dirty secret NOT shared by startups pitching a neural game controller to VCs?**

-Our brains are wired for ten dexterous actuators max – and even then, we mostly serialize tasks.
+Our brains are wired for ten dexterous actuators max.
+You don't actively choose to put more pressure on the ground with your pinky toe.
+We focused REALLY hard on that as babies for years and formed automation synapses.

+And we don't ever multi-task with most of our fingers.
+Try to move one without moving any others.
+I dare you.
+I mean keep the others totally still.
+Good luck.
+Index and thumb generally can.
+The others?
+Nope.

+We mostly serialize tasks.
 Million of years of evolution... serial... serial... serial... run from lion, climb tree, shovel food into face... always one thing at a time, all ten fingers on one task.
 We are not octopuses... octopi...?
 Octo-whatever.

+**Musicians know about physical multi-tasking limits**

-I used to teach drum lessons.
-Four-limb independence is elite-level coordination and it takes months to carve multi-tasking paths into your squishware.
+I paid my college tuition by teaching drum lessons.
+Four-limb independence is elite-level coordination.
+It takes months and years to carve those multi-tasking paths into your squishware.
 Asking the average brain to run ten independent robot arms in parallel would be like asking a jazz drummer to solo with all four limbs and conduct the orchestra at the same time.
 Possible for savants, exhausting for mortals.

+**The Virtual Reality Everything Controller?**

 Remember when Meta bought CTRL Labs and rumors swirled about its capabilities while it was in skunkworks?
 Industry hypesters said it was going to unlock god-mode multi-tasking.
 It's a clicker.
 No shade -> super-cool interface that I'm sure is rife with R&D challenges.
 I'll bet the dev team on that has battle scars.
 But that's how far expert professional devs can get in half a decade and hundreds of millions in the budget.
 Neuralink has obvious advantages – sub-20 ms latency, real motor restoration – but the ceiling isn’t the implant: